The Matrix: Religion and mythology

 Andrew Godoski sees allusions to Christ, including Neo's "virgin birth", his doubt in himself, the prophecy of his coming, along with many other Christian references.
 Amongst these possible allusions, it is suggested that the name of the character Trinity refers to Christianity's doctrine of the Trinity.
-It has also been noted that the character Morpheus paraphrases the Chinese taoist philosopher Zhuangzi when he asks Neo, "Have you ever had a dream, Neo, that you were so sure was real?
+It has also been noted that the character Morpheus paraphrases the Chinese Taoist philosopher Zhuangzi when he asks Neo, "Have you ever had a dream, Neo, that you were so sure was real?
 What if you were unable to wake from that dream?
 How would you know the difference from the real world and the dream world?"

 Matrixism is a fan-based possibly satirical religion created as "the matrix religion".

 Transgender themes

-Years after the release of The Matrix, both the Wachowskis came out as transgender women, and some viewers have seen transgender themes in the film before it was officially confirmed.
-The red pill has been compared with red estrogen pills.
-Morpheus's description of the Matrix creating a sense that something is fundamentally wrong, "like a splinter in your mind", has been compared to gender dysphoria.
-In the original script, Switch was a woman in the Matrix and a man in the real world, but this idea was ultimately dropped.
+Years after the release of The Matrix, both of the Wachowskis came out as transgender women.
+The red pill has been likened to red estrogen pills.
+Morpheus's description of the Matrix creating a sense that something is fundamentally wrong, "like a splinter in your mind", has been likened to gender dysphoria.
+In the original script, Switch was a woman in the Matrix and a man in the real world, but this idea was removed.